As an Amazon Associate, I earn from qualifying purchases.

 Build a portfolio

 If you currently do only design and not development, put your design ideas in the portfolio.
 For example, describe the performance problem and the solution that you designed, explaining your reasoning and describing the results.

 Consider volunteer work

-If there’s no way to get ID experience at your current job, you might consider doing some volunteer work with an NGO or LINGOs.
-The UN online volunteers program might also be a source of projects or contacts.
+If there's no way to get ID experience at your current job, you might consider doing some volunteer work with an NGO or the UN online volunteers program.

 Again, it would be important to design the project to support the organization's strategy and not let stakeholders treat it as just a writing and media task.